 Consider these defensive stocks during a market downturn.

-Aggressive Federal Reserve interest rate hikes, economic stress from the conflict in Ukraine and persistently elevated inflation have investors concerned about a potential U.S. recession coming at some point in the next year or two.
-When the U.S. economy tanks, even most high-quality stocks get dragged down with it.
+Aggressive Federal Reserve interest rate hikes, economic stress from the conflict in Ukraine and persistently elevated inflation have investors concerned a U.S. recession may be imminent.
+When the U.S. economy tanks, even the most high-quality stocks get dragged down with it.
 However, during the past two U.S. recessions in 2008 and 2020, there were still a handful of stocks that significantly outperformed the S&P 500.
 These recession-resistant stocks might help you play defense in the 2022 bear market as well.
 Here are seven stocks that CFRA Research analysts recommend that outperformed the S&P 500 in both 2008 and 2020.

 Synopsys provides a platform on which engineers can design and test semiconductor chips and other software applications.
-The global semiconductor industry is likely a secular growth market, so demand for chip testing and design services is constant — even during an economic downturn.
-In a difficult environment, Synopsys recently reported 25% revenue growth, 47% earnings per share growth and a 5.8% operating margin expansion in the most recent quarter.
-Analyst John Freeman says Synopsys’ high-margin intellectual property business is booming and the company’s overall fundamentals are improving.
-CFRA has a “strong buy” rating and $429 price target for SNPS stock, which closed at $296.18 on June 17.
+The global semiconductor industry is likely a secular growth market, so demand for chip-testing and design services is constant — even during an economic downturn.
+Analyst John Freeman says Synopsys has improving fundamentals and an attractive valuation.
+He says Synopsys has significant pricing power in its electronic design automation business and is a beneficiary of increasing semiconductor design complexity.
+Freeman projects 18% annual revenue growth over the next three years.
+CFRA has a “strong buy” rating and $514 price target for SNPS stock, which closed at $289.19 on Oct.
+27.